 Looking for the best beaches in Puglia?
 You have came to the right place then!
 Here, you’ll find a complete list of the most beautiful beaches in the region, from the hidden gems to the most popular ones.
 They are all so charming that even those who hate the crowds will give it a go (guilty!).

 Located in the Southern part of Puglia, in an area known as Salento, which for us, has by far the most beautiful beaches in Puglia, Punta Prosciutto is the definition of an Italian paradise.
 On your arrival, you will be welcomed by a crystal-clear water, sand beaches and a chilled-out vibe.
-Have a better idea of the place on the aerial video below.
+We have many videos on our instagram.

 There is only one bar that gives music to the whole beach, as well as drinks and snacks.
 Note that not all of Punta Prosciutto beach is sandy.
 However, even the rocky bits are cool as they serve almost like a deck for you to chill in and sunbath.

-Not more than 5km away from there, there is another must-see beach, the Torre Colimena.
+Not more than 5km away from there, there is another must-see beach in Puglia, the Torre Colimena.
 Don’t miss it!